- Project Leader: James Gerrard

 The composting of organic waste produced by households and businesses is seen as an important component in closed loop recycling.
 It diverts organic waste from landfill and leads to a product that can be used by farmers as a soil conditioner or fertiliser.

-A geophysical survey carried out as part of a research project being undertaken by Dr James Gerrard investigated a field in Somerset that had recently been spread with green waste.
+A geophysical survey carried out as part of a research project being undertaken by James Gerrard investigated a field in Somerset that had recently been spread with green waste.